A competitive applicant to the MSc or PhD degree programs should meet all of the following admissions criteria:

 - Official post-secondary transcripts and degree certificates (issued by the university, not web transcripts) and include one copy of the grading key.

 - References (3).
-Referees’ deadline is two weeks after the application closing date.
+Referees’ deadline is the same day as the application closing date.

 More admissions information at: